Assyrians in Syria: Syriac Orthodox Church

 In the mid-1970s, it was estimated that 82,000 Syriac Orthodox lived in Syria.

 Demographics

-In 2018 Professor John Shoup stated that the Assyrian population in Syria formed 4% of the country's total population, making them the fourth largest ethnic group in the country.
+In 2018 Professor John Shoup stated that the Assyrian population in Syria formed 4% of the country's total population, making it the fourth largest ethnic group in the country.

 Politics

 Assyrian Democratic Organization

 The Assyrian Democratic Organization (ADO), more commonly known as "Mtakasto", was founded in 1957 and serves as the oldest Assyrian political party in Syria.
 The principles of the party are based around huyodo/khoyada, unity, and gained a foothold amongst western Assyrian youth.
 Gabriel Moushe Gawrieh, the current leader of the party, was detained by the Syrian government and imprisoned for 2 years, until his release in June 2016.